CAYENNE FORTE TINCTURE

 Aspirin may interact with Cayenne.

-It may increase the absorption of other medications.
+Cayenne may also increase the absorption of other medications.

 Use with caution in ulcers and chronic bowel irritation.